amundsentech/Kay_master_merge/README.md

  Current tools:
 - pull_sample_ids()
      - Searchs for columns named something similiar to sample
-     - Takes the values in those columns and matches them to a regex pattern(located in the filter_config)
+     - Takes the values in those columns and matches them to a regex pattern(located in the file_config)
      - merges the data based on the sample_id
      - drops columns with no data
 - column_cleanup()